Our History

 white wave shape

-Over the years CRISPAZ has maintained central offices in both the U.S. (at different times in San Antonio, Cincinnati, Boston, and currently Louisville) and in San Salvador.
-In the face of the pandemic of 2020, CRISPAZ was forced to make serious adjustments.
-These included giving special attention to overall financial security, closing the office in San Salvador (which included the unfortunate termination of several long-term Staff members), and finding new ways to carry out our mission.
-Executive Director Francisco Mena Ugarte, Development Director Stanley DeVoogd and Staff members Andreína Barrientos and Rafael Garcilazo responded by designing a creative virtual immersion experience for groups unable to travel to El Salvador.
+Office Locations and Pandemic Response Over the years, CRISPAZ has maintained central offices in both the U.S. (at different times in San Antonio, Cincinnati, Boston, and currently Louisville) and in San Salvador.
+In response to the 2020 pandemic, CRISPAZ had to make significant adjustments.
+These included giving special attention to overall financial security, closing the office in San Salvador, and finding new ways to carry out our mission.
+Executive Director Francisco Mena Ugarte, Development Director Stanley DeVoogd, and staff members Andreína Barrientos and Rafael Garcilazo responded by designing a creative virtual immersion experience for groups unable to travel to El Salvador.
 This has proved highly successful.

-While the future cannot be known, the spirit of CRISPAZ remains vibrant and its mission unchanged: to build “bridges of solidarity between the Church of the poor and marginalized communities in El Salvador and communities in the U.S., Canada, Australia, and other countries through mutual accompaniment.”
+Ongoing Mission While the future cannot be known, the spirit of CRISPAZ remains vibrant and its mission unchanged: to build “Bridges of solidarity between communities in El Salvador and communities in the U.S., Canada, Australia, and other countries, while fostering cross-cultural experiences through mutual accompaniment.”

 dark navy blue shape